deniz-ozcan/Samurai_Sudoku/README.md

 <h2 id="about-the-project">:pencil: About The Project</h2>

 <p align="justify">
-    As using Python->PyQt5 and Mysql database of bank managing, banking, transactions of accounts and storing them in 3NF database.
+    As using Python->PyQt5 and csv file we can create a new samurai sudoku game and solver.
 </p>

 <ul>